First Timer's Guide

 We recommend smart casual or resort casual wear when attending productions at FST.

-Can I take food and beverages into the theater?
+Can I take food and beverages into the theatre?

 Yes.
 In our Goldstein and Court Cabaret theatres as well as in Bowne’s Lab, you can order from our full food and drink menus and enjoy a meal right at your table in the theatre.
 For those attending performances in our Keating and Gompertz Mainstage theatres, you can purchase refreshments at our concessions stand in the lobby.
 All food and beverages purchased at concessions is permitted inside the theatre.